J-BarrettPY/EthicalHackingNotes/readme.md

 IaaS: Offers computer networking, storage, load balancing, routing, and VM hosting.
 SaaS: Requires some type of front end or web portal to make itself available to the user.

+# Flashcards
+-	What is the Open System Interconnection (OSI) model?
+A: A seven-layer model describing functions of communications systems.
+-	What is the Transmission Control Protocol (TCP)/Internet Protocol (IP)?
+A: A four-layer architecture of communications protocols.
+-	What is a subnet mask?
+A: A four-octet value indicating which part of an Internet Protocol (IP) address in the network and which is the host.
+-	What is the Classless Inter-Domain Routing (CIDR)?
+A: The number of bits covering the network portion of the Internet Protocol (IP) address.
+-	What is layer 7?
+A: An Application layer of the Open System Interconnection (OSI) model, where protocols like Simple Mail Transfer Protocol (SMTP) and File Transfer Protocol (FTP) reside.
+-	What is the star network?
+A: A network topology where all endpoints connect to a central device.
+-	What is a Transmission Control Protocol (TCP)?
+A: A layer 4 protocol that is connected-oriented.
+-	What is the User Datagram Protocol (UDP)?
+A: A layer 4 protocol that is connectionless.
+-	What is a three-way handshake?
+A: The three messages used to establish a Transmission Control Protocol (TCP) connection (SYN, SYN/ACK, and ACK)
+-	What is a virtual machine?
+A: An operating system that doesn’t run on physical hardware but instead runs on a hypervisor, which virtualizes central processing unit (CPU), memory, network, and disk.
+-	What is a virtual area network (VLAN)?
+A: A LAN where the isolation at layer 2 is handled by software/firmware rather than physically.
+-	What is IP Security (IPSec)?
+A: A set of functionality introduced in IPv6 that adds confidentiality and integrity controls to packets being transmitted.

+# Chapter 3 : The Triad
+The three elements of the triad are confidentiality, integrity, and availability.

+## Confidentiality
+Keeping stuff safe and secure, yo.

+## Integrity
+Keeping stuff the same and uncorrupted, yo.

+A man-in-the-middle attack is one way for an attacker to compromise integrity.
+The attacker intercepts the data in transit, alters it, and then sends it on the way.

+## Availability
+Keeping stuff on, yo.

+Misconfigurations can result in problems with availability.
+So can malicious attacks, like DoS attacks.

+## Parkerian Hexad
+In 1998, Donn Parker extended the initial three properties by adding three more.
+The three additional properties:
+-	Possession (or Control): Confidential device, data, or information is no longer in the possession of your control.
+-	Authenticity: Making sure that when you get a piece of data, no matter what it is, its actually from where it says its from.
+-	Utility: Making sure that whatever you have, such as data, has a purpose.

+# Knowledge Check

+Integrity: The consistency, accuracy, and validity of data or information.
+Confidentiality: A characteristic of a business resource ensuring access is restricted to only permitted users, applications, or computer systems.
+Availability: A characteristic of a resource being accessible to a user, application, or computer system when required.

+Parkerian Hexad properties:
+-	Integrity
+-	Possession
+-	Utility
+-	Authenticity

+# Information Assurance and Risk

+Risk combines the likelihood of an event and its potential negative impact.
+It's more than just probability - it involves quantifying both the chance of an occurrence and its consequences.

+Calculating risk, especially in complex areas like information security, is difficult due to variable factors.
+Understanding risk requires evaluating both the potential loss and its likelihood, crucial for prioritizing in fields like information security.

+This approach distinguishes high-risk scenarios by considering both severity and probability, countering the common tendency to focus only on extreme outcomes.

+A threat agent is an entity that poses a potential danger, often exploiting vulnerabilities through various threat vectors.
+Understanding these agents and vectors is crucial for identifying and mitigating risks to valuable resources.
+Information assurance involves assessing these risks and implementing controls—preventive, detective, or corrective—to safeguard information assets.

+These controls can be technical, like software solutions; administrative, like policies and procedures; or physical, like security cameras.
+Managing risk in business involves four strategies:
+-	Acceptance (acknowledging and preparing to bear the risk)
+-	Transference (shifting the risk to another party, often through insurance)
+-	Mitigation (reducing the risk through various controls)
+-	Avoidance (not engaging in activities that introduce the risk).

+Each strategy is chosen based on the business's understanding of the risk and its appetite for handling it.